MrYsLab/python_banyan/docs/example7.md

 ### Startup Function
-If we look at line 125 of the source code for the [client](https://github.com/MrYsLab/python_banyan/blob/master/examples/echo_cmdline_client.py), we see the function called "echo_cmdline_client," and this is the function we specify to start the component when we invoke "client" as a command-line command.
+If we look at line 125 of the source code for the [client](https://github.com/MrYsLab/python_banyan/blob/master/examples/echo_cmdline_client.py), we see the function called "echo_cmdline_client."
+This is the function we specify to start the component when we invoke "client" as a command-line command.